fboucquez/symbol-bootstrap/docs/pack.md

   $ symbol-bootstrap pack

 OPTIONS
-  -a, --assembly=assembly                   An optional assembly type, example "dual" for testnet
+  -a, --assembly=assembly                   (required) The assembly, example "dual" for testnet.

-  -c, --customPreset=customPreset           External preset file.
-Values in this file will override the provided presets
+  -c, --customPreset=customPreset           (required) External preset file.
+Values in this file will override the
-                                            (optional)
+                                            provided presets

   -h, --help                                It shows the help of this command.

-  -p, --preset=(bootstrap|testnet|mainnet)  [default: bootstrap] the network preset
+  -p, --preset=(bootstrap|testnet|mainnet)  (required) The network preset, can be provided via custom preset or cli
+                                            parameter.

   -r, --reset                               It resets the configuration generating a new one